Do Go On - 448 - The Curse of the Lottery Winner

 Three years at comedy school.

-That is a very good joke, but you think him sharing it amongst the workers would make
+but you think him sharing it amongst the workers.

-him a real C-word?
+It would make him a real seaworthy.

-He is a real sewer.
+He is a real seawood.

 Upheld.

-So, so far she's held onto all of it.
+So, so far, she's held on to all of it.

 No one's got anything.